 A project manager is a person who well, you guessed it, manages projects, even though that may not be their official job title.

-A project manager is a role that requires a lot of flexibility in the way you think.
-As a project manager, you need to know how to include many different details all at once and know how to work with the people needed.
+Being a good project manager is a role that requires a lot of flexibility in the way you think.
+As a project manager, you need to know how to prioritize, how to analyze many different details, and know how to work with the people needed.

 7 important tips to becoming a better project manager